4 reasons why good design is worth investing in

 In the age of Google, Uber, and iPhones, good design has become normalised in every product and service in the market.
 Consumers have come to expect a level of functionality and design that has never existed before.
 This might seem unfair to small business, but it’s the reality of the market.
 Making investments into design early on will pay off in the long run as consumers continue to raise their standards.

-Have you invested significantly in design?
+Have you invested significantly in good design?
 How has it benefited your business?